-We estimate that between 50% and 60% of our total revenue is either directly linked to US Dollars via physical product pricing in Dollars or indirectly linked to US Dollars via royalties based on downstream Dollar sales.
+We estimate that 50-60% of our total sales are directly linked to US Dollars via physical product pricing in US Dollars or indirectly linked to US Dollars via royalties based on downstream US Dollar sales.
 The remainder of the currency split is dominated by Euros and important Asian currencies.
-In the past year, exchange rates have been relatively stable compared to the previous 12 months.
 Our view continues to be that hedging mechanisms would not, in the longer term, add value and may have the potential to add risk to our business.
-Consequently, future movements in exchange rates may affect our Sterling revenues.
+Consequently, future movements in exchange rates may therefore affect our Sterling revenues.